LIS-S 533 Online Searching

 - Construct effective searches in an OPAC using Library of Congress Subject Headings

-Module 7: Free Text Searching in Boolean Systems
+Module 7: Free-Text Searching

 - Discover strategies for conducting expert free text searches including proximity operators, truncation and Boolean operators